OpenZeppelin/workshops/25-defender-metatx-api/README.md

 $ yarn create-relay
 ```

-This runs a script that creates a relayer and stores the relayer API key and API secret in the projects `.env.relay` file.
+This runs a script that creates a relayer and stores the relayer API key and API secret in the projects `.env` file.

 Sign a request to register a name, this will create a request in `tmp/request.json` that we can then view